 You know that kind of friendship.
 The one when you are going through a rough patch and just want to be able to complain all day long and have a caring ear that says: “Yes, they done you wrong.”
 The friendship where you invite someone, anyone, over to avoid being alone on a Saturday night.
 The one where you over-give just to impress them, and then feel resentful because they don’t reciprocate.
 We all have those kinds of friendships every once in a while.

-I leave you with this clip form Oprah and Brene Brown’s Life Class where they discuss trust and when to be vulnerable with a friend.
+I leave you with this clip from Oprah and Brene Brown’s Life Class where they discuss trust and when to be vulnerable with a friend.